CoolCat467/fix-lwjgl/README.md

 ## Description
-This script is a wrapper for launching Minecraft on devices that aren't properly supported by Mojang, such as computer with ARM processors like the Raspberry Pi 3 and 4.
+This script is a wrapper for launching Minecraft on devices that aren't properly supported by Mojang, such as computers with ARM processors like the Raspberry Pi 3 and 4.
-On these devices, the wrong version of LWJGL is downloaded, preventing minecraft from working properly.
+On these devices, the wrong version of LWJGL is downloaded, preventing minecraft from launching properly.
 This program takes the arguments that would have been used to run Minecraft and rewrites a few details about LWJGL, pointing minecraft to use a user-specified folder as the LWJGL library library path for the shared object files and in the case of LWJGL 3, changing the java class path information to use the correct files for your machine.

+Basically, it means minecraft works now!

 ## Testing
 This program has been tested successfully with [ATLauncher](https://github.com/ATLauncher/ATLauncher)